Medicare Part B is the medical insurance portion of Medicare. In 2017, over

 Part B doesn’t cover some types of services like routine dental care or hearing aids.
 In these situations, you may have to pay for the entire cost of the outpatient services that you receive on your own.

-Medicare.gov has a tool that lets you find out if a medical test or service is covered by Medicare.
+You can use this Medicare.gov tool that lets you search for any medical test or service to find out if it’s covered by Medicare.

 The following individuals can enroll in original Medicare (parts A and B):